ExerentPrime/Rivenvale/README.md

+# Deploy Rivenvale on Your Device
+## 🔒 Usage Restriction

+- You may clone the Rivenvale repository and deploy it on your device for personal use only.
+- Commercial use is strictly prohibited.
+- You are permitted to modify the code for personal purposes, but you must not alter the Rivenvale logo or name.
+The logo is located in the repository file `Rivenvale_logo.png`.
+- If you are building your own bot using Rivenvale’s code as a reference, you may not use Rivenvale’s assets, such as `bg.png`, `best.pt`, or other associated files.
+In such cases, you must create or train your own data and assets for your bot.

 ## 📥 Cloning the Repository

-To get started with Rivenvale, clone the repository from GitHub to your local machine using the following steps:
+To get started, clone the repository from GitHub to your local device using the following steps:

 1. **Ensure Git is Installed**
    Make sure you have Git installed.
 You can download it from [git-scm.com](https://git-scm.com/downloads) or verify by running: